-SEC Rule 613(a)(1)(ii) requires the Participants to discuss the "time and method by which the data in the Central Repository will be made available to regulators to perform surveillance or analyses, or for other purposes as part of their regulatory and oversight responsibilities."
-As the Commission noted, "[t]he time and method by which data will be available to regulators are fundamental to the utility of the Central Repository because the
+SEC Rule 613(a)(1)(ii) requires the Participants to discuss the "time and method by which the data in the Central Repository will be made available to regulators to perform surveillance or analyses, or for other purposes as part of their regulatory and oversight responsibilities."62 As the Commission noted, "[t]he time and method by which data will be available to regulators are fundamental to the utility of the Central Repository because the purpose of the repository is to assist regulators in fulfilling their responsibilities to oversee the securities markets and market participants."63

-&lt;sup>59 Although the Plan Processor must account for multiple simultaneous queries, the Central Repository must also support the ability to schedule when jobs are run.
+59 Although the Plan Processor must account for multiple simultaneous queries, the Central Repository must also support the ability to schedule when jobs are run.

-&lt;sup>60 Initially, only the SEC and Participants will have access to data stored in the Central Repository.

-&lt;sup>61 The RFP required support for a minimum of 3,000 users.
+60 Initially, only the SEC and Participants will have access to data stored in the Central Repository.
+61 The RFP required support for a minimum of 3,000 users.
 The actual number of users may be higher based upon regulator and Participant usage of the system.

-$^{62}$ SEC Rule 613(a)(1)(ii).
+62 SEC Rule 613(a)(1)(ii).